 What is a decree nisi?
-A step by step guide on how to apply
+A step-by-step guide on how to apply

 If you are legally ending your marriage in England and Wales by divorcing or ending your civil partnership through dissolution, there are four main steps involved.
 These steps correspond with four main documents.